pmem/kvdk/doc/user_doc.md

 KVDK supports both sorted and unsorted KV-Pairs.

+Code snippets in this user documents are from `./examples/tutorial.cpp`, which is built as `./build/dbtutorials`.

 ## Open a KVDK instance

 A KVDK instance corresponds to a PMEM directory mounted under linux system.
 Keys and values